#Innsider guide to Bratislava

 Well, not quite.
 The UFO observation platform is a flying saucer-shaped structure built 85m above sea level on part of the of the 1960s built ‘New Bridge’.
 Accessed by an elevator which runs up through one of the bridges plinths, it offers panoramic views of the city and now houses a trendy restaurant and a nightclub.
 Diners at the restaurant can access the viewing platform for free, otherwise there is a small fee.
 A word of warning though, the height of the platform, with the Danube flowing below, can give the feeling of vertigo to some visitors!
 Find out more here.

 If you prefer your feet on solid ground, take a trip to the Danubiana Meulensteen.
-A centre for modern art on a narrow peninsula jutting out into the Danube.
+A center for modern art on a narrow peninsula jutting out into the Danube.
 The permanent exhibition includes a collection of fascinating Slovak and international contemporary pieces.
 Surrounding the exhibition is large sculpture park, featuring more artworks on the backdrop of the Danube to create a sight to behold.
 The museum also hosts visiting exhibitions and events so find out what is on here.

 Quench your thirst

 If all that activity has made you thirsty, head off the beaten track to some of the city’s microbreweries.
 Check out Richtár Jakub, an understated pub close to the city’s university.
 The beers on offer are listed on a blackboard and are usually (thankfully) available in 100ml tasting glasses.
 As well as brilliant beers, it also offers food and snacks to soak up some of the alcohol.
 If you love cheese almost as much as beer, head to Starosloviensky Pivovar.
-Decorated like a log cabin, this cosy bar offers local ales as well as traditional Slovakian cheeses.
+Decorated like a log cabin, this cozy bar offers local ales as well as traditional Slovakian cheeses.
 What’s not to like?

 Make some famous friends